Primary Woodblock-Printed Signature and Seal Markings

 The secondary handwritten name and address are in romaji script in an informal cursive hand.

-A limited number of copies were distributed into the early and middle 1950s.
+A limited number of copies of SP1 were distributed into the early and middle 1950s.

 However, these were apparently leftover copies and did not represent later reprintings.